benzel/socialwhales/HACKING.md

-# Simple guide on hacking conventions
+# Simple guide on how to hack socialwhales.

 ### 0. How to run